oscdev-io/birdplan/docs/protocol-bgp.md

 * `bgp_peering` will redistribute peering session routes based on an internal large community `OWN_ASN:3:3`.
 Automatically set to `True` for peer types of `customer`.
 * `bgp_transit` will redistribute transit routes based on an internal large community `OWN_ASN:3:4`.
 Automatically set to `True` for peer types of `customer`.

+NB: Peers using peer type `rrserver-rrserver` will by default redistribute default routes should they be received via BGP, but will not by default redistribute default routes if received via `kernel`, `static` or `originated` sources.
+For these sources to be redistributed you need to configure
+`redistribute:default` as `True`.

 An example of using redistribute can be found below...
 ```yaml
 ...